leonardovff/nova-tin/README.md

 ## Run conveter
-Run `nx serve convert` to run the convert and make the conversion.
+Run `nx serve convert` to run the teste server for convert project.
+Run `nx test convert` to run the tests from convert project.
+Run `nx build convert && node ./dist/apps/convert/main.js` to build and run the convert project.